Ride Concepts Traverse - Women's Review

 The DST 8.0 MID GRIP Rubber stuck to the slabs and boulders on Horsethief Bench, which is one part hike and one part scramble, especially for those of us who are not tall.
 We are able to easily smear our foot onto the rock slabs and confidently push up, as we would in a rock climbing shoe.

-The asymmetrical medial collar provide our ankles with additional support while hiking, especially on technical hike-a-bikes, much in the same manner a hiking boot supports the ankle.
-While, this is not something we would generally think about while choosing a mountain bike shoe, we do appreciate the additional support our ankles receive while hiking.
+The asymmetrical medial collar provided our ankles with additional support while hiking, especially on technical hike-a-bikes, much in the same manner a hiking boot supports the ankle.
+While this is not something we would generally think about while choosing a mountain bike shoe, we do appreciate the additional support our ankles receive while hiking.

 Protection

-Unlike shoes designed for cross country use who offer minimal protection, the Ride Concepts Traverse is designed with the rigors of all-mountain, trail and enduro riding in mind and offers outstanding foot protection.
+Unlike shoes designed for cross country use that offer minimal protection, the Traverse was designed with the rigors of all-mountain, trail, and enduro riding in mind and offers outstanding foot protection.

-The Ride Concepts Traverse are by far the most protective of all the shoes we tested due to the asymmetrical medial collar, which provides support and protection to the ankle.
-In addition to ankle support, the Traverse also has D30 protection on the uppers in other impact prone areas such as the ball of the foot and back of the foot.
-The shoes footbed and insole also add to the protection the shoe provides as it absorbs shock on impact, preventing it from reaching the riders feet.
+The Ride Concepts Traverse is by far the most protective of all the shoes we tested due to the asymmetrical medial collar, which provides support and protection to the ankle.
+In addition to ankle support, the Traverse also has D30 protection on the uppers in other impact-prone areas such as the ball of the foot and back of the foot.
+The shoe's footbed and insole also add to the protection the shoe provides as it absorbs shock on impact, preventing it from reaching the rider's feet.

 The Traverse also shed water better than all other shoes we tested, thanks to the weatherproof uppers.
 While not waterproof, the Traverse did repel water better than many of the other shoes we tested which left our feet surprisingly wet after riding through small puddles.